 Sub-criterion C2: Feeding Areas

 The area contains some large tidal rivers, productive rocky reefs and stands of mangroves that provide fish prey for relatively large resident populations of Australian snubfin, Australian humpback and Indo-Pacific bottlenose dolphins.
+Foraging behaviour of these three species has been observed across the region although the types of habitat that provide foraging resources vary.
+Foraging habitat within the IMMA includes rocky reefs, seagrass beds and mangroves, which all have associated fish assemblages that provide suitable prey for dolphins.
 Foraging behaviour has been observed and described for snubfin dolphins in Roebuck Bay (Brown et al., 2014b, Raudino et al., 2019a) and Prince Regent River (Raudino et al., 2019b).
 Seagrass beds are present and provide a foraging resource for dugongs.
 Predictive seagrass habitat mapping as well as seagrass surveys have aligned well with distribution maps of dugongs (Bayliss and Hutton 2018, Campbell et al., 2010).

 Criterion D: Special Attributes